Ross-Byrne/project-template/README.md

 There are 3 Nodes and 2 Relationships.

 **Candidate** is the first Node, which has the Label Candidate and the Properties:
 - name: the name of the candidate.
 - gender: the candidate's gender.
 - party: the short hand abbreviation for the party they are in.
 - status: their status in the General Election, either 'elected' or 'excluded'.
 - con: the candidate's constituency.

 **Constituency** is the second Node, which the Label Constituency and the Properties:
 - name: the constituency's name.
 - population: the population of the constituency.
 - seats: the number of seats available for TDs from that constituency.
 - areaDescription: a description of the constituency.
 Incudes details about the area the constituency covers.
 - electorate: the number of people legally allowed to vote in the constituency.
 - seatsFilled: the number of seats filled in the General Election.
 - turnoutPercent: the percentage of eligible votes that voted in the election.
 - spoiledVotes: the number of votes spoiled.
 - validVotes: the number of valid votes cast.
 - quota: the number of votes a TD needs to get a seat in government.

 **Party** is the third Node, which has the Label Party and the Properties:
 - name: the full name of the party.
 - shortName: the abbreviation of the party's name.

+**LIVES_IN** is the first Relationship which is between the Nodes Candidate and Constituency.
+The Property 'con' in Candidate is used to create the relationship between the Candidate and the constituency nodes.
+This is done in the create-relationships.cypher script.

+**WORKS_IN** is the second Relationship which is between the Nodes Candidate and Party.
+The Property 'party' in Candidate is used the create the relationship between the Candidate and the Party nodes.

 ## Queries